YuqiiiP/YuqiiiP.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m a first-year PhD student in Computer Science at Harvard University, where I am fortunate to be advised by Prof. Milind Tambe.
-My research interests lie at the intersection of computer science and economics, with a particular focus on modeling strategic agents and developing learning algorithms for social good.
+My research interests lie at the intersection of Computer Science and Economics, with a particular focus on modeling strategic agents and developing learning algorithms for social good.

 I earned my bachelor’s degree at Peking University, where I was fortunate to be advised by Prof. Xiaotie Deng and Prof. Yuqing Kong.
 Additionally, I had a wonderful summer research experience at CMU, working with Prof. Steven Wu, Prof. Haifeng Xu (UChicago), and Prof. Shuran Zheng (Tsinghua University).